 Keeping a Healthy Weight

-Also, with it your pup will feel fuller longer, meaning they eat less.
-Specialists recommend a low fat high fiber diet for dogs to reduce the extra pounds.
+Fiber increases the satiety of the food your pup eats and makes your pup feel fuller longer, meaning they eat less.
+Specialists recommend a low fat high-fiber diet for dogs to reduce the extra pounds.
+Still, you should be careful with how much food you give to your dog to avoid obesity altogether.

 As a whole, you can improve your dog’s digestive system with fiber.

-Its fermentation promotes fatty acids that prevent bad bacteria and help the colon recover from injury such as colitis or stomach bugs.
+Its fermentation promotes fatty acids that prevent bad bacteria and help the colon recover from injuries such as colitis or stomach bugs.

 Also, fiber could protect your dog from colon cancer.